International A-class catamaran: Background

 All boats designed and built to these specs would be grouped into one fleet and race each other for crossing the finish line first.

-The A-Class is the largest remaining of those 4 main classes.
-The ‘B’ class was a 20 ft twin hander with 235ft2 of sail and developed into the Tornado and a few offshoots such as the F18.
-The ‘C’ class was another twin, but at 25 ft with a 300ft2 rig, has become a super sophisticated monster and the pinnacle of small cat design that races for the Little America’s Cup.
-The ‘D’ Class was 32 ft and a sail of 500ft2 with three crew, but rapidly dwindled away.
+The A-Class is the largest remaining of the four original classes.
+The B-Class was a 20-foot two-person catamaran with 235 square feet of sail and later evolved into the Tornado class and related designs such as the F18.
+The C-class, another two-person catamaran, was 25 feet long with a sail area of 300 square feet and has become a highly developed development class that competes for the Little America’s Cup.
+The D-Class measured 32 feet, carried 500 square feet of sail, and was crewed by three people, but participation in the class declined over time.

 Specifications

 The official organisation for the A-Class catamaran is the IACA (International A division Catamarans Association).

 The A-Class rules were expanded over time to prevent the cost of these boats from rising too high and to ensure fairness in racing.

 Currently the main A-Class rules are: